d999ss/opendoor/geopages-campaign-pages.md

    - Create reporting system for test results
    - Implement easy deployment of winning variations

+## Timeline Planning

+### Target Completion Date
+September 5, 2025

+Based on the tasks outlined in this document, the following timeline structure will be used to track progress.
+Specific dates for each phase will be determined as the planning progresses.

+### Phase 1: Research and Planning

+- Research target locations and SEO keywords for geopages
+- Analyze competitor geopage strategies
+- Define requirements for campaign page framework

+### Phase 2: Design and Prototyping

+- Design geopage template structure
+- Create modular components for location-specific data
+- Design campaign page framework
+- Develop content strategy for geopages

+### Phase 3: Development

+- Implement technical foundation for geopages
+- Build backend system for managing location data
+- Integrate campaign pages with marketing tools
+- Develop A/B testing system for campaign pages

+### Phase 4: Testing and Refinement

+- Test location-specific content rendering
+- Verify SEO optimization
+- Test campaign tracking and analytics
+- Create documentation for marketing team

+### Phase 5: Launch and Evaluation

+- Deploy initial set of geopages
+- Launch campaign page system
+- Establish monitoring and performance metrics
+- Plan for ongoing optimization

 ## Project Status Board

 - [ ] Task 1: Research target locations and SEO keywords for geopages